LunieLu/pawsitively-survey/README.md

         - This was due to whitespace within the code.
         - This was quickly removed and the code was pushed to github and tested once more through the validation process.
             - The second check came back with an "All right" result.
+    - _24.05.2022: Due to last minute additions into functionality, code was once again tested through PEP8 validation checks and came back with an "All right" result._

 ![PEP8 Validation](assets/images/pep8_valid.PNG)